 The court may also order the experts (if more than one) to meet and discuss the issues in the case and to prepare a joint report setting out the areas of agreement and disagreement.

 Witness statements allow the parties to have their formal say in proceedings.
 There is a prescribed format on how the witness statement should be presented, please refer to CPR 32.
-The witness statement is the evidence in chief, which is an important document.
+The witness statement is an important piece of evidence.
 This will contain all relevant information about the claim and the losses incurred.

-Witness statement must be exchanged at the same time to avoid one party having an advantage over the other, failure to disclosure a witness statement may result in the claim becoming hopeless.
+Witness statements must be exchanged at the same time to avoid one party having an advantage over the other; failure to disclose a witness statement may result in the claim becoming invalid.